VishwaasHegde/E2ERaga/README.md

 2. Or contact me directly: vishwaas (dot) universe (at) gmail (dot) com

 ## Run Time Input
-E2ERaga supports audio samples which can be provided at runtime
+E2ERaga supports audio samples which can be recorded at runtime

 Steps to run:
 1. Run the command `python test_sample.py --runtime=True --tradition=hindustani --duration=60`